Jul

 As George Orwell put it, “It is a feeling of relief, almost of pleasure, at knowing yourself at last genuinely down and out.
 You have talked so often of going to the dogs – and well, here are the dogs, and you have reached them, and you can stand it.
 It takes off a lot of anxiety.”

-If these words meaning anything to consumers and investors at home and abroad, it’s to those anxiously waiting for the bottom:
+If these words mean anything to consumers and investors around the world, it’s to those anxiously waiting for the bottom:

 The bottom of stock markets, the bottom of housing and credit markets, the bottom of ambiguous recessions muddled by GDP reports.